codingPhuc/obsidian_git_discreteMath/negation of quatiied statement.md

 $\forall$ people p , if p is blond then p has blue eyes
 - $\exists$ p, (p is blond $\land$ ¬(p has blue eyes)) if a computer program has more than 100,000 lines , then it contains a bug
-- if a computer program has mre than 100.000 line , then it doest not contain a bug
+- there is a computer such that it has more than 100.000 lines but it contains no bug